-Players may not refuse to abide by the conditions of a penalty that their opponent has earned.
-For example, a player may not choose to concede a game to an opponent who has received a Game Loss penalty for that game.
+Players may not refuse to abide by the conditions of a penalty that they or their opponents have earned.
+For example, if a Game Loss penalty is given to either player, players cannot concede the game to avoid the Game Loss penalty being applied.